chris1610/sidetable/README.md

 [![Pypi link](https://img.shields.io/pypi/v/sidetable.svg)](https://pypi.python.org/pypi/sidetable)

-sidetable is a supercharged combination of pandas `value_counts` plus `crosstab` that builds simple but useful summary tables of your pandas DataFrame.
+sidetable is a supercharged combination of pandas `value_counts` plus `crosstab` that builds simple but useful summary tables of your pandas DataFrame. sidetable can also add subtotals to your DataFrame.

 Usage is straightforward.
 Install and `import sidetable`.
 Then access it through the new `.stb` accessor on your DataFrame.